Xeno (series): In other media

 An anime was produced by Namco and Monoliftsoft based on Xenosaga, titled Xenosaga: The Animation, premiered on TV Asahi in Japan in January 2005.
 The story is based on Episode I: Der Wille zur Macht.
 The series was licensed by ADV Films in June 2007 for $120,000.

 Several characters from the Xeno series have been featured in the Project X Zone games, namely KOS-MOS and T-elos from the Xenosaga series and Fiora and Metal Face from the Xenoblade series.

 Shulk, the main protagonist of Xenoblade Chronicles, is a playable character in Super Smash Bros. for Nintendo 3DS and Wii U, an entry in Nintendo's crossover fighting game series Super Smash Bros..
 He later returned in the sequel Super Smash Bros.
 Ultimate.
-Additionally, Shulk is available as a Mystery Mushroom costume in Super Mario Maker.
+Additionally, Shulk is available as a Mystery Mushroom costume in Super Mario Maker and as a color palette in Yoshi's Woolly World.

 The outfit of Xenoblade Chronicles 2's protagonist, Rex, is available as an extra costume for Link in The Legend of Zelda: Breath of the Wild.
 It also appears as a wearable outfit for a Mii Fighter in Super Smash Bros.
 Ultimate as DLC.
 Pyra and Mythra from Xenoblade Chronicles 2 were released as DLC characters for Super Smash Bros.
 Ultimate in March 2021.

+Songs from Xenogears would appear as DLC for Theatrhythm Final Bar Line.